huaijinW/Huaijin-Wang.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Jury of M2 internship defense"
 collection: teaching
-type: "Workshop"
+type: "Jury"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/jurym2
-venue: "University 1, Department"
+venue: "University d'Evry Paris Saclay, Department Génie informatique"
-date: 2015-01-01
+date: 2025-08-26 to 2025-09-03
-location: "City, Country"
+location: "Evry-Courcouronnes, France"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.